n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Mailchimp/README.md

 ### 2. Mailchimp Node

 1. First of all, you'll have to enter credentials for the Mailchimp node.
-You can find out how to do that [here](../../../credentials/MailChimp/README.md).
+You can find out how to do that [here](../../../credentials/Mailchimp/README.md).
-4. Choose the Mailchimp list you want to use from the *List* dropdown.
+4. Select the Mailchimp list from the *List* dropdown list.
-5. Enter the email address you want to add in the *Email* field.
+5. Enter the email address in the *Email* field.
-6. Choose their status in the *Status* field.
+6. Select the status from the *Status* dropdown list.
 8. Click on *Execute Node* to run the workflow.